anders-biostat/covid-test-web-site/README.md

 ```

 ### User Permissions
-In order for permissions to work, add two permission groups
+In order for permissions to work, add following groups
 at the admin dashboard.
+(A superuser does not need to be part of a
+group as he/she is allowed to do everything)
-1. Group - name = "only_read" permissions = all "can view" permissions
+1. Group - name = "lab_user" permissions = permissions type app | (bag, event, sample) and
-2. Group - name = "read_and_edit" permissions = all permissions
+sessions | Sitzung

 ## Usage